watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/magnolia/README.md

 - Download the OpenAPI specification (`magnolia-search-openapi.json`) and Actions JSON file (`magnolia-search-actions.json`) in this starter kit.
 - Update the API path from `/delivery/tours/v1` to the endpoint setup by you for your Magnolia instance in the downloaded `magnolia-search-openapi.json`
 - Use the OpenAPI specification to [build a custom extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#building-the-custom-extension).
 - [Add the extension to your assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension) using the username/password you setup for the API in the pre-requisites above.
+Also fill in the domain of your public Magnolia instance into the `domain` server variable.
 - [Upload the Actions JSON file](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-admin-backup-restore#backup-restore-import).
 - Use either method listed in [Configuring Your Actions Skill to use an Extension](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/extensions/README.md#configuring-your-actions-skill-to-use-an-extension) to configure the actions you uploaded to invoke the custom extension you built.
 Set the `q` parameter to the `query_text` session variable
-- Update the `workspace` variable to be the URL of the workspace that you have set up your REST endpoint for.
-Example: We use `http://34.71.156.142:8080/magnoliaPublic/tours` since the Delivery endpoint setup for this starter kit is querying the ***tours*** workspace
+- In the Actions page go to `Variables > Created by you` and update the `workspace` variable to be the URL of the workspace that you have set up your REST endpoint for.
+Example: We use `http://34.71.156.142:8080/magnoliaPublic/tours` since the Delivery endpoint setup to test this starter kit is querying the ***tours*** workspace

 ### Setup in a pre-existing Assistant